 So, after 2 years of visiting family, having fun with friends, working and traveling I was starting to have better days.
 Mind you, there are still trigger moments and especially times of the year like his birthday and the day he died that I remember and miss Mike, but I try not to obsess about the negative anymore, and refocus my attention on some of the best moments that we shared together.
 I have five favorite memories that I purposely think about when I start to feel sad or mad or depressed.
 The happy memories make me smile and that is how I want to remember my life with Mike.

-We loved going out to dinner or the movies and taking walks on the beach.
+My late husband Mike and I loved going out to dinner or the movies and taking walks on the beach.
 I loved being married and was certainly curious, after two years, if there would ever be someone else to share my life with.
-The thought of dating someone was so foreign and in some ways felt guilty.
+The thought of dating someone was so foreign and in some ways I felt guilty.
 I had talked to some divorced friends who had tried online dating sites.
-I saw their profiles and they showed me pictures of the men who would wink at them or send them messages.
-It seemed kind of fun, but I would never…
+They had all sorts of different experiences, but overall most were favorable.
+I couldn’t imagine actually dating, but I was curious.
+I decided to sign up for a site geared for people over 50 called “Our Time”.
+In the beginning I thought I would just peek.

 I was in a very good marriage for 26 years.
 I liked being married.
 It wasn’t always easy but we worked through the tough times and learned to love and appreciate each other more and more as the years went on.